-- Backing up specified disks on a server is supported but such a backup of disks must be restored as a whole.
+- You can choose to back up only specified disks on a server but such a backup of disks must be restored as a whole.
 File- or directory-level restoration is not supported.

 - Images cannot be created using backups if the amount of resources associated with a server backup vault exceeds the quota.

-- You are not advised to back up a server whose capacity exceeds 4 TB.
+- You are not advised to back up a server whose disk size exceeds 4 TB.

 File System Backup